 - Lars Heuman, Professor emeritus of procedural law at Stockholm University

-There are 32 plaintiffs in the case but all are under secrecy.
-All have legal representation and these are the lawyers that represent them:
+There are 34 plaintiffs (two have passed away) in the case but all are under secrecy.
+The counsels for the injured parties are:

 - Thomas Bodström, Advokatbyrån Thomas Bodström

 - Percy Bratt, Advokatbyrån Bratt | Feinsilber | Harling

 Tomas Zander (presiding judge) and Karin Palmgren Goohde

 Other oil corporations with links to the oil war

 - Chevron: In the late 1970s, the American oil company Chevron explored the area in Unity State that later became Block 5A and discovered high potential geological structures west of the White Nile.
 In 1978, Chevron drilled a dry well at Baang, about 50 kilometres west of the White Nile and an equal distance south of Bentiu.
 The company shut down all operations shortly after the murder of three Chevron expatriate staff in February 1984.
 In 1990 they gave up the concession due to the civil war and the radical Islam governing Sudan’s government.

 - International Petroleum Corporation (IPC), Lundin Oil and finally Lundin Petroleum: In February 1997 IPC signed a contract with the Sudanese Government to exploit Block 5A in rebel held territory.
 The company was controlled by Adolf Lundin, the father of the suspect Ian H Lundin.
 It was renamed Lundin Oil later in 1997 and again Lundin Petroleum in 2001.
 In 2003 Lundin sold the concession in Block 5A, Sudan to Petronas with a net profit of SEK 930 million that was very successfully invested in Norway.
 In 2020 the company changed its name to Lundin Energy.